 Sushi, fish fry, and paella feature seafood as the star ingredient, but how often have we stopped to understand how that fish got to our plate?
 The cold chain, the process of chilling food from harvest to table, is expected to reach $447.50 billion by 2025 – a 15.1% growth rate from 2019 (ReportLinker).
 With the cold chain growing worldwide, its subsequent carbon footprint will increase and intensify the effects of climate change.
 The next generation of cold chain operations must include progressive solutions to avoid product loss, support energy efficiency, and prevent toxic refrigerant leaks.

 Point 01 Initiative by Therma · Point 01 Episode 2

 A multi-billion dollar and growing industry, the cold chain is barely on the climate movement’s radar, yet its evolving impact on the environment is undeniable.
 Consider the salmon in your freezer.
 Before arriving at your local Costco, the fish traveled thousands of miles through refrigerated ships and trucks, temperature-regulated storerooms, food processing plants, and distribution centers.
 The ocean-to-table cold chain process exemplifies the incredible complexity, energy demand, and cooling technologies fresh food requires to get from its origin to our tables.
 The cold chain has revolutionized how we eat by making fresh fruits and vegetables available at all times of the year.

 Sustainable cooling's climate impact

-Sustainable cooling prevents energy waste
+Sustainable cooling prevents emissions and promotes energy efficiency

 Therma° and Sustainable Cooling